Jason2945/Digital-Design/Projects/Logic_Gate_Circuits_Multisim/AOI_Circuit.md

-# Working With Multsim And Logic Circuits
+# Working With Multisim And Logic Circuits

+Created 3 circuits in Multisim and outputted the results to get a truth table for each circuit design.
+The 3 circle demonstrates an AOI circuit, a NAND only circuit, and a NOR only circuit

 ## AOI Circuit ##